beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > - The browser fetches the HTML code defining the content and the structure of the page from the server using an HTTP GET request.

-Über eine HTTP GET-Anfrage lädet der Browser den HTML-Quellcode, der den Inhalt und die Struktur der Seite bestimmt.
+Über eine HTTP GET-Anfrage lädt der Browser den HTML-Quellcode, der den Inhalt und die Struktur der Seite bestimmt.

 > - Links in the HTML code cause the browser to also fetch the CSS style sheet main.css...